-You can also proactively have a trained technician sample and certified laboratory test your water supply and/or your wastewater discharge.
-The procedures for sampling for accurate PFAS testing are very strict and continually improving.
-Prein&Newhof has several technicians trained to properly collect drinking water and waste water samples for PFAS testing.
-We are working toward getting certified for PFAS testing at our laboratory in Grand Rapids.
+You can also proactively have trained technicians from a certified laboratory sample and test your water supply and/or your wastewater discharge.
+The procedures for sampling PFAS water before testing are very strict and continually improving.
+Prein&Newhof’s Laboratory in Grand Rapids is now testing drinking water for PFAS.
+We also have several technicians trained to properly collect drinking water samples.

 Please direct your PFAS questions to Mark Prein, PE (email@example.com) or contact our Lab Manager Steve Bylsma (firstname.lastname@example.org) to get your water source tested!